 The purpose of notifying your employer is to make sure that they start a workers compensation claim with your name on it.
 Again, it doesn’t matter if your job comes with the risk of injury.
 You are still entitled to using workers compensation insurance.
 For example, in Los Angeles, two firefighters were hospitalized after a vacant warehouse caught fire.
 The firefighters are in stable condition, but they were injured from the flames and smoke.
 Despite using the protective gear they were still injured and they are still entitled to workers compensation.

 Once you have told your employer, you must tell your doctor that you have been injured on the job too.
-Last, call 818-600-4714 or click here for our on the job injury attorney at Kropach & Kropach in Los Angeles.
+Last, call 818-609-7005 or click here for our on the job injury lawyer at Law Offices of Kropach & Kropach in Los Angeles.
 We are here to ensure that your injuries get the attention and compensation they deserve.
 Don’t hesitate.
 We are here for you.